sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/index.md

 ### Verified sources

-Choose from our collection of verified sources, developed and maintained by the `dlt` team and community.
+Choose from our collection of verified sources, developed and maintained by the `data_load_tool` team and community.
 Each source is rigorously tested against a real API and provided as Python code for easy customization.

 :::tip
 If you couldn't find a source implementation, you can easily create your own.
 Check out the [resource page](../../general-usage/resource) to learn how!